LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

 |Tut_5|_

-**8.**  Title the script according to Master (e.g. Master script) or Worker (e.g. Worker script) depending  on wether you're deploying the Master or Worker; Select “Raw Text” and copy and paste text from either the Master (if creating the Master virtual machine) or Worker (if creating the Worker virtual machine) deployment scripts linked above.
+**8.**  Title the script "Master" or similar, select “Raw Text” and copy and paste the Master script, linked below.
 Select “Save and Add Script” and then "Continue to Launch".

+**Deployment Scripts**

++ The deployment scripts for a *Master instance (atmo_deploy_master.sh)* can be found `here <https://raw.githubusercontent.com/zhxu73/sequenceserver-scale-docker/master/deploy/iRODS/Jetstream_deploy_master.sh>`_.
++ The deployment scripts for a *Worker instance (atmo_deploy_worker.sh)* can be found `here <https://raw.githubusercontent.com/zhxu73/sequenceserver-scale-docker/master/deploy/iRODS/Jetstream_deploy_worker.sh>`_.

 .. note::
-   This step is required to be done **once** for the Master and **once for every Worker virtual machine**.
-The deployment scripts are stored in user's advanced settings and will be available readily for future use.
+   This step is required to be done **once** for the Master and **once for each Worker instance**.
+The deployment scripts are stored for future use.

 |Tut_6|_

-**9.** Repeat for one or more Worker instance(s) with the Worker deployment script as per the steps above.
-Strongly recommended to use large or extra large images (at least 60GB of disk space is required).
+**9.** Repeat step 8 for one or more Worker instance(s), using the Worker deployment script.
+Use large or extra large images (at least 60GB of disk space is required).

 .. note::
-   JetStream cloud will take around 10-20 minutes to set up and activate your customized virtual machines and the wait-time will increase with the size of the BLAST database.
+   JetStream cloud will take at least 10-20 minutes and the wait-time will increase with the size of the BLAST database.

 Start BLASTING!
-Now anyone can enter the :code:`<MASTER_VM_IP_ADDRESS>` in their browser using to access SequenceServer.
+Now anyone can enter the :code:`<MASTER_VM_IP_ADDRESS>` into their browser and access SequenceServer.

 |Tut_7|_